maarten-pennings/TFLcam/sdcard/README.md

 ![FAT32](format2.png)

-After that copy the files from the repo directory [root-rps](root-rps) to the root directory of the SD card.
+After that copy the two files (`boot.cmd` and `rps.tfl`) from the repo directory [root-rps](root-rps) to the root directory of the SD card.
+There is a second boot file - `bootlego.cmd` - that I need for my second system, which is used as a camera for a Lego Mindstorms robot.
+The optics differs so much that I needed different crop settings

 ## Optional cleanup